 In addition to social services, Anne has been involved in political and communications work at the local, state, and national level.
 She was a spokesperson for the U.S. Department of State under Colin Powell, resigning her position with the onset of the war in Iraq.
 She later served as a spokesperson for the Democratic National Committee in Oregon during the 2004 presidential campaign.

 In 2001, as a National Congress for Community Economic Development fellow, Anne led a successful effort to establish the first community-based prison reentry housing facility in Brooklyn, NY.
 In 2004, Anne was appointed by Mayor Newsom to the San Francisco Homeless Planning Council and helped to design the city’s anti-homelessness strategy.

 Anne received a B.A. in Economics and History from U.C.
-Berkeley, completed graduate work at the University of Cambridge, England, and received a Master of Public Policy from the Harvard Kennedy School, focusing on strategic management and public relations.
+Berkeley, completed graduate work at the University of Cambridge, England, and received a Master of Public Policy from the Harvard, focusing on strategic management and public relations.

-A long time fan of Youth ALIVE! even before joining the organization, Anne shares its long-term commitment to ending youth violence through implementing a public health model of prevention and intervention.
-As Dr. Gary Slutkin argues, violence is an epidemic, and the virus that spreads it is trauma.
-Youth ALIVE!’s programs work with young people most at risk for violence to build their resilience in the face of traumatic events and to develop their innate skills and resources to help themselves and their communities.
+A long time fan of Youth ALIVE! even before joining the organization, Anne shares its long-term commitment to ending youth violence through implementing a public health model of prevention, intervention and healing.